henry232323/CitizenId-passport-auth/examples/express-example/README.md

 ### 1. User Authentication Flow

-1. User clicks "Login with CitizenID"
+1. User clicks "Login with Citizen iD"
-2. Application redirects to CitizenID authorization page
+2. Application redirects to Citizen iD authorization page
 3. User authenticates and authorizes the application
-4. CitizenID redirects back to callback URL with authorization code
+4. Citizen iD redirects back to callback URL with authorization code
 5. Application exchanges code for access token and ID token
 6. User profile is retrieved from ID token
 7. User is logged in and session is created